coleifer/peewee/docs/peewee/cookbook.rst

     Peewee

 .. note::
     Subsequent iterations of the same query will not hit the database as the results are cached.
-To disable this behavior (to reduce memory), call :py:meth:`SelectQuery.iterator` when iterating.
+To disable this behavior (to reduce memory usage), call :py:meth:`SelectQuery.iterator` when iterating.

 When iterating over a model that contains a foreign key, be careful with the way you access values on related models.
-Accidentally resolving a foreign key or iterating over a back-reference can cause :ref:`N+1 query behavior <nplusone>`.
+Accidentally resolving a foreign key or iterating over a back-reference can cause :ref:`N+1 query behavior <cookbook_nplusone>`.

 When you create a foreign key, such as ``Tweet.user``, you can use the *related_name* to create a back-reference (``User.tweets``).
 Back-references are exposed as :py:class:`SelectQuery` instances:

 .. code-block:: pycon